codegtd/certification-java17-1Z0829-approval-strategy/README.md

      * Compatative: Primitive Table
      * Strategical-Plan SpreedSheet
      * Preparing for the Java cert and learning new features (Scott S, Jeanne B)

+### Cycle Review Strategy
+   * Cycle Reviews concept:
+     * A complete cycle review happens when ALL content(studied till the review-point) was reviewed
+       * EX: You have studied till module 04.
+Hence:
+         * A "cycle review" comprehends a review from module 01 to module 04
+     * Each stydy cycle "MUST" be completed
+       * Meaning, if a "complete set" of modules was not reviewed, it MUST be DONE
+         * BEFORE advance to the next cycle.
+     * "Cycle-Map Plan":
+       * in Strategical_Plan_SpreedSheet, there is a Plan called "Cycle-Map"
+       * where you will be able to map, register and control your cycles.

 ### Statistics
    * PersonVUE: 2021 Value of IT Certification Report